methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-03-25-creating-vsphere-vms-using-ansible.md

 {: .notice--warning}

+> **Version Notice**: This post references Ansible 1.8.
+Current version is 2.16+.
+Module names, syntax, and best practices have evolved.
+{: .notice--info}

 I am putting this out here in case anyone else may be interested in spinning up some VM's using Ansible.
 I am doing this with Ansible 1.8.4 and connecting to vCenter 6.0 GA.
 I will be adding to this post as I add